estafyn/Empire-of-Cards/src/assets/content/Technical Documents/Cassowary Forelimb Evolution.md

     - Enhanced gripping strength through muscle development

 - **Anatomical and Behavioral Progression:**
-  - **~12 Million BCE:** Climbing claws in juveniles emerge with early wrist ossification
+  - **~12,000,000 BCE:** Climbing claws in juveniles emerge with early wrist ossification
-  - **~10 Million BCE:** Subadult mobility and object grasping develop; reduced feather coverage on forelimbs
+  - **~10,000,000 BCE:** Subadult mobility and object grasping develop; reduced feather coverage on forelimbs
-  - **~8 Million BCE:** Adult forelimb retention and object manipulation of leaves, bark, and sticks
+  - **~8,000,000 BCE:** Adult forelimb retention and object manipulation of leaves, bark, and sticks
-  - **~6 Million BCE:** Emergence of tool use including probing insect mounds, using stones for nut cracking, and carrying fire embers
+  - **~6,000,000 BCE:** Emergence of tool use including probing insect mounds, using stones for nut cracking, and carrying fire embers
   - Partial ossification of wrist joints allowing better articulation
   - Enhanced forelimb musculature, particularly the equivalent of the biceps and digital flexors
   - Three-digit manus with curved, keratinized claws became a stable feature